vmagelo/msdocs-django-three-azure-services/README.md

 | Storage | Azure Blob Storage<sup>1</sup> or local emulator like [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) | Azure Blob Storage |

-<sup>1</sup>Current code can work with Azure Blob Storage used locally or Azurite.
-The same environment variables STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME in *.env* are used.
-Note to use Azure, we need to run Django with SSL, which would require a certificate and adding some libraries.
+<sup>1</sup>Current code can work with Azure Blob Storage accessed from local environment or Azurite (local storage emulator).
+The same environment variables STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME in *.env* are used for both cases.
+The code figures out what to do for each case.
+And AzureDefaultCredential is used in both cases.
+Note: to use Azure, we need to run Django with SSL, which would require a certificate and adding some libraries.
 See [Tip 13](#tip-13-using-ssl) for using SSL.
 See [Tip 14](#tip-14-using-azurite) for using Azurite.

-The assumption is that code doesn't change when moving from dev to Azure-hosted.
+The Python app code doesn't change when moving from dev to Azure-hosted.
+All that changes is how the environment variables are set.
 With that in mind, there are two patterns for dealing with authentication:

 |   | Local dev | Azure-hosted |
 | - | --------- | ------------ |